rust-lang/blog.rust-lang.org/posts/2022-05-10-malicious-crate-rustdecimal.md

 When the function was called, it checked whether the `GITLAB_CI` environment variable was set, and if so it downloaded a binary payload into `/tmp/git-updater.bin` and executed it.
-The binary payload supported both Linux and macOS, but not for Windows.
+The binary payload supported both Linux and macOS, but not Windows.

 An analysis of the binary payload was not possible, as the download URL didn't work anymore when the analysis was performed.